hashintel/hash/packages/engine/README.md

 * Run `./src/worker/runner/python/setup.sh` (following the instructions from the help)

 ### Running for development
 > **WIP** - This section is a work-in-progress.
-More detailed documentation of the CLI's API will be provided.
-For now, it's easiest to test by running _single runs_ rather than _simple_ experiments.
+However slightly more detailed documentation of the CLI is provided below in [CLI Arguments and Options](#cli-arguments-and-options)

 The CLI binary handles parsing a HASH project, and the lifetime of the engine for an experiment.
 To use it requires a HASH project to be accessible on the local disk.
 Follow instructions in the [Run a simulation](#run-a-simulation) section to learn how to download and create one.